 Generally, kids are fascinated by anything they’re not supposed to touch, and even more so if the off-limits item is something regularly used by their parents.
 Our tester kids were predictably drawn to all of the diaper pails we tested, and gave us good insight into how accessible the germy contents are to curious little hands.

-The Safety 1st – Easy Saver and Baby Trend – Diaper Champ Deluxe were easiest to access.
+The Safety 1st – Easy Saver, Baby Trend – Diaper Champ Deluxe and Diaper Genie – Expressions were easiest to access.
 Our 20-month-old tester figured out the push-button open on the Safety 1st – Easy Saver and was thrilled to open and close the hatch repeatedly, letting out the diaper smell in small bursts.
 And the Baby Trend – Diaper Champ Deluxe, with its fun handle revealing a hidden compartment, was the best toy in the house during its testing weeks.
 Countless small items were fished out of the diaper pail after they’d had a toddler-assisted ride down the chute.

 The child locks on the Ubbi and the Dékor – Plus were minimally effective at keeping the kids out, but they provided enough discouragement to keep these models from becoming objects of play.
 Similarly, the lid-control pedal of the Munchkin – STEP was fun for the kids to step on, but they were put off by the self-sealing diaper hole.
-And neither kid was able to even budge the lid of the Diaper Genie – Essentials.
+Neither kid was able to even budge the lid of the old Diaper Genie – Essentials (which is discontinued).

 All of the models we tested had similar capacity, even considering their size differences.
 Each will hold about 15-20 size four diapers (according to our testing), or about 30 newborn diapers (according to their marketing), although Ubbi and Baby Trend’s marketing claim their models can hold closer to 60 newborn diapers.
 For testing purposes, we defined the diaper pail as “full” if the bag could not hold any more diapers.